 Call your doctor to find out if you should be seen if you:

 If you have been diagnosed with cancer, be sure to follow your doctor's instructions about calling when you have problems, new symptoms, or symptoms that get worse.

-Your doctor will first do a physical examination and ask about your medical history to find out your risk for lung cancer and look for any lung problems.
-The examination may include a chest X-ray and blood test.
+If you have symptoms of lung cancer, your doctor will first do a physical exam and ask about your medical history to find out your risk for lung cancer and look for any lung problems.
+The exam may include a chest X-ray and blood test.

-If your examination suggests that you may have lung cancer, your doctor may recommend other tests, such as:
+If your exam suggests that you may have lung cancer, your doctor may recommend other tests, such as:

 Treatment for lung cancer is based on the type and stage of the cancer and other things, such as your overall health.
 Surgery, radiation, and chemotherapy are the main treatments for both non-small cell lung cancer (NSCLC) and small cell lung cancer (SCLC).
 Other treatments that may be used for both types include immunotherapy, laser therapy, and endoscopic stent placement.
 NSCLC may also be treated with thermal ablation, photodynamic therapy, or targeted therapy.